SimonShamusRiley/HGSB/README.md

 # HGSB: The Companion Package to *A Hitchhiker's Guide to Statistics in Biology*
-### By Stephen R. Bowley, Edzard van Santen, Simon Riley & Ruth Hummel
+### By Stephen R. Bowley, Edzard van Santen, Simon Riley, Ruth Hummel and Di Michelson

 To be published later this year by Wiley and the ASA-CSA-SSSA.
 Stay tuned for updates!